ShivanKaul/flocblock/README.md

 Prevent Federated Learning of Cohorts aka [FLoC](https://web.dev/floc/) ad-targeting code from running in Chrome.

 ## Why?
-FLoC, short for Federated Learning of Cohorts, is the new mechanism used by Google Chrome to group users into buckets based on their interests.
+~~So I could call it FLoC Block~~ FLoC, short for Federated Learning of Cohorts, is the new mechanism used by Google Chrome to group users into buckets based on their interests.
 You can read more about it [here](https://web.dev/floc) and why Brave and some other browsers have blocked it [here](https://brave.com/why-brave-disables-floc).
 [EFF](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea) did some analysis as well.

 ## How does this Chrome Extension help?
 If you HAVE to use Chrome but don't like the idea of being grouped into a bucket (aka cohort) based on the websites you visit, this extension is a simple way to prevent FLoC from divulging your "cohort id" to websites.
 The extension removes `document.interestCohort()` from every page so that a website cannot get your cohort id.